ddmitov/perl-executing-browser/README.md

     If log files are needed for debugging PEB or a PEB-based application, they can easily be turned on by manually creating ```{PEB_binary_directory}/logs```.
 If this directory is found during application start-up, the browser assumes, that logging is required and a separate log file is created for every browser session following the naming convention: ```{application_name}-started-at-{four_digit_year}-{month}-{day}--{hour}-{minute}-{second}.log```.
 PEB will not create ```{PEB_binary_directory}/logs``` on it's own and if this directory is missing, no logs will be written, which is the default behaviour.
 Please note, that log files can rapidly grow in size due to the fact that every requested link is logged.
 If disc space is an issue, writing log files can be turned off by simply removing or renaming ```{PEB_binary_directory}/logs```.

 **Settings based on JavaScript code:**
-JavaScript-based settings are created to facilitate the development of fully translated and multilanguage applications without recompiling the binary or depending on compiled Qt translation files by using simple JavaScript.
-Another purpose of JavaScript-based settings is to prevent data loss when user has enetered data in a local HTML form, but is going to close the window.
+JavaScript-based settings are created to facilitate the development of fully translated and multilanguage applications without depending on compiled Qt translation files.
+JavaScript is also used to prevent data loss when user tries to close a PEB window containing a local HTML form filled with unsaved data.
 * **Custom or translated context menu labels:**
     Using the following code any local HTML page can have custom labels on the default right-click context menu (if the contextmenu event is not already intercepted):
 ```javascript